A Complete Guide to Opening A Grocery Store

 POS System

-A point of sale (POS) system has become a vital part of every business that deals with customers, from retail shops to restaurants, healthcare and more.
+A POS System has become a vital part of every business that deals with customers, from retail shops to restaurants, healthcare and more.
 It is set up at the checkout points of your store, and identifies the products selected by customers, generates bills, and completes payments.

 Accounting